pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 ```
 <img width="1000" alt="image" src="hands-on-lab-assets/hr_step13_2.png">

+You are able to update your address.
 ```
 Update my address
 ```
+Besides that, you can ask what is your time off balance.
 ```
 What is my time off balance?
 ```
 <img width="1000" alt="image" src="hands-on-lab-assets/hr_step13_3.png">

+Request the time off by sending the message below:
 ```
 Request time off
 ```
+Check again your profile data to see all the changes you made.
 ```
 Show my profile data.
 ```